13baap39/quantify/README.md

    npm install
    ```

+3. Set up Firebase Authentication:
+   - Follow the detailed guide in `FIREBASE_SETUP.md`
+   - Copy `.env.example` to `.env` and add your Firebase configuration
+   - Or use the demo mode for development (no setup required)

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`

 ## Available Scripts